-The Group Policy Editor is an important tool for Windows OS using which System Administrators can fine tune system settings.
-It has several infrastructural configuration options that allows you to make adjustments to the specific performance and security settings for users and computers.
+The Group Policy Editor is an important tool for Windows OS using which System Administrators can fine-tune system settings.
+It has several infrastructural configuration options that allow you to make adjustments to the specific performance and security settings for users and computers.
 Sometimes you might end up tweaking your Group Policy Editor a bit further down the line where your computer starts behaving in an unwanted way.
-This is when you know that it’s time to reset all Group Policy settings to default and save yourself the pain of re-installing Windows again.
+This is when you know that it’s time to reset all Group Policy settings to default and save yourself the pain of reinstalling Windows again.
 In this guide, we’ll be showing you how to reset all Group Policy settings to default in Windows 10.

 Reset Group Policy to default

 Group Policy settings can vary between several configurations like Personalization, Firewall settings, Printers, Security policies, etc. We’ll take a look at several methods using which you can reset the respective policies to their default state.

 1] Reset GPO settings using Local Group Policy Editor

 Now, this is a very basic one.
 Follow the below steps in order to reset the modified GPO settings.

 1. Press Windows Key + R on your keyboard to launch Run prompt.
 Enter gpedit.msc and hit Enter to open Local Group Policy Editor.

 2. Navigate to the following path on the left side pane of Group Policy Editor window:

 Local Computer Policy > Computer Configuration > Administrative Templates > All Settings